 Student marketing via UniBuddy privacy notice

-Student Marketing is part of Marketing and Communications at the University of Surrey.
+Student Marketing is part of Marketing, Recruitment and Admissions at the University of Surrey.
 We are registered as a data controller with the Information Commissioner’s Office (our notification number is Z6346945) and we are committed to ensuring that the personal data we process is handled in accordance with data protection legislation.
-We have a named Data Protection Officer, Suzie Mereweather, who can be contacted via email@example.com.
+We have a named Data Protection Officer, Suzie Mereweather, who can be contacted via firstname.lastname@example.org.

 One of our responsibilities is to tell you about the different ways we collect and use your personal data.
 This statement provides details about these uses.
 In addition to this statement, you may be given further information about the uses of your personal data when you use certain services offered by the University of Surrey.